Everything You Need To Know About Sheep DNA Testing

 - If you want to improve on this then the 10% of samples that didn’t work properly can be resampled and resubmitted with similar expectations

 - Resubmit 10 new samples

 - 9 will be successful 1 will have an error (assuming parentage data is available and assuming the errors for those 10 are fixable – not always the case!)

 So the crux of this is that if you want a high chance of doing better than 90% you need to budget enough time and additional money for 10% retesting.

 Our saying is: 90% and 9 weeks

 Parentage Testing or Genomics?

 The advantage of genomics is that it provides you with significantly more information than just the parentage test.
-The additional cost to do the full Genomics Test is minimal (around $2 extra for our members) and you get the following advantages:
+For clients of ours, a Genomic test is the same price as parentage only, and you get the following advantages: